Splintermail/splintermail-client/tools/qwwq/README.md

 ### `DICT.get(key)`

-Does a key lookup with a variable key (that the `.` operator does not support).
+Does a key lookup with a variable key, which the `.` operator does not support.
 Missing keys will cause execution to fail.

 ## Builtin Symbols